-In the event of termination for any reason other than cause, disability, death or conviction of felony offense, Ms. McCurdy is entitled to a payment equal to 12 months of her base salary plus one month for every full year of completed service as the Chief Executive Officer (such calculation excluding the first year in the role), to a maximum entitlement of 24 months plus the average annual bonus in the three preceding years multiplied by one-sixth multiplied by the number of years of service in the role as the Chief Executive Officer (such calculation excluding the first year in the role).
+In the event of termination for any reason other than cause, disability, death or conviction of a felony, Ms. McCurdy is entitled to a payment equal to 12 months of her base salary plus one month for every full year of completed service as the Chief Executive Officer (such calculation excluding the first year in the role), to a maximum entitlement of 24 months plus the average annual bonus in the three preceding years multiplied by one-sixth multiplied by the number of years of service in the role as the Chief Executive Officer (such calculation excluding the first year in the role).
 Ms. McCurdy is also entitled to the continuation of benefits for the minimum required statutory notice period.

-Ms. McCurdy's employment contract includes a one year non-competition clause as well as a three-year nonsolicitation clause and confidentiality provisions.
-The noncompetition and non-solicitation restrictions are subject to waiver upon the written consent of the Board, which consent may be unreasonably withheld but not exercised in bad faith.
+Ms. McCurdy's employment contract includes a one-year non-competition clause as well as a three-year non-solicitation clause and confidentiality provisions.
+The non-competition and non-solicitation restrictions are subject to waiver upon the written consent of the Board, which consent may be unreasonably withheld but not exercised in bad faith.

-In the event of termination for any reason other than cause. disability, death or conviction of a felony offense, Messr.
+In the event of termination for any reason other than cause, disability, death or conviction of a felony, Messrs.
 Curtis is entitled to a lump sum payment equal to 12 months of his base salary and continuation of benefits for the minimum required statutory notice period.

-Employment contracts for these individuals include a one year non-competition clause as well as a three-year nonsolicitation clause and confidentiality provisions.
-The noncompetition and non-solicitation restrictions are subject to waiver upon the prior written consent of the Board, which consent may be unreasonably withheld but not exercised in bad faith.
-No change of control benefits exist under the employment contracts of these individuals, other than the immediate vesting of such individual's rights under the LTIP.
+Employment contracts for these individuals include a one-year non-competition clause as well as a three-year non-solicitation clause and confidentiality provisions.
+The non-competition and non-solicitation restrictions are subject to waiver upon the prior written consent of the Board, which consent may be unreasonably withheld but not exercised in bad faith.
+No change of control benefits exist under the employment contracts of the remaining NEOs, other than the immediate vesting of such individual's rights under the LTIP.

-Under the terms of the LTIP, any Shares awarded to or earned by the NEOs under the LTIP to the date of the triggering event shall immediately vest if there is:
+Under the terms of the LTIP, any Shares and/or cash, as applicable, awarded to or earned by the NEOs under the LTIP to the date of the triggering event shall immediately vest if there is: